 To reduce the likelihood of flying insects entering your home, change your globes to be high-pressure sodium vapour or halogen lights.
 Insects are less attracted to globes that have pink or orange tints.

 A completely natural way to control pests is to simply keep your home clean and tidy.

 The biggest culprit that attracts pests is food.
 Your scraps and crumbs are their dinner.
-Ensure you a regularly taking out your bins, compost bin, washing dishes and keeping surfaces and floors food free.
+Ensure you regularly taking out your bins, compost bin, washing dishes and keeping surfaces and floors food free.

 Ensure that all food in your pantry is stored in airtight containers.
 Don’t forget to remove any leftover pet food.
-If your dog regularly leaves food, place the bowl in a larger bowl, and fill with water.
+If your dog regularly leaves food, place the bowl in a larger bowl, and fill it with water.
 This will work as a natural pest control barrier.
 Remove any clutter and litter that unwanted pests can hide in.

 Pests have to drink too.
 Try to reduce water in areas such as around sinks, and in the shower.
 A dehumidifier is also a great natural pest control option to use in your home.
-Keeping the air in your home relatively dry will to help to drive away spiders, roaches, centipedes and silverfish.
+Keeping the air in your home relatively dry will help to drive away spiders, roaches, centipedes and silverfish.

 If you have firewood inside this can harbour many unwanted pests such as cockroaches.
 Store your firewood in an airtight bin or far away from your house.
 Don’t forget to regularly sweep down cobwebs as they appear.
 Use plastic storage options in cupboards over cardboard as these can be a food source for some pests such as cockroaches.